michaelthorne/michaelthorne.github.io/about.md

 ---
 layout: page
 title: About me
-excerpt: I’m a front-end web developer at Next, sports enthusiast and avid traveller who lives in Cape Town, South Africa.
+excerpt: I’m a front-end web developer, sports enthusiast and avid traveller who lives in Cape Town, South Africa.
 nav: About
 header: about
 order: 1